mshgithub/done-once/descriptions/monitor-topics-using-google-alerts-and-rss.md

-# How I Once Hacked Together a Kind of Solution for Monitoring Laws, Regulations, and Standards Topics on the Web
+# A Hacked Together "Kind of" Solution for Monitoring Laws, Regulations, and Standards Topics on the Web
 ## Time Required
 ### Setup
 About half a day.
 Your mileage will vary.